eth-siplab/Shift-Invariant_Deep_Learning_on_Time_Series/README.md

 <p align="center">
   (a) An input signal in the time domain and complex plane representation of its decomposed sinusoidal of frequency $\omega_0 = \frac{2\pi}{T_0}$ with the phase angle $\phi_0$.
   (b) Guiding the diffeomorphism to map samples between manifolds.
-  (c) The obtained waveform with a phase shift applied to all frequencies linearly, calculated by the angle difference, as in Equation~\ref{eq:phase_shift2}, without altering the waveform.
+  (c) The obtained waveform with a phase shift applied to all frequencies linearly, calculated by the angle difference without altering the waveform.
   (d) The loss functions for optimizing networks with the cross-entropy and the variance of possible manifolds.
 </p>